Kindergarten Readiness Assessment

-Please note: The KRA-L will be replaced in 2014-15 by a new Kindergarten Readiness Assessment.
 The Race to the Top Early Learning Challenge includes a requirement that participating states develop a kindergarten entry assessment.
-Ohio is partnering with Maryland to develop a comprehensive assessment that includes more domains of school readiness: social foundations; physical well-being and motor development; language and literacy; mathematics; science; social studies; and the arts.
+Ohio partnered with Maryland to develop a comprehensive assessment that includes more domains of school readiness: social foundations; physical well-being and motor development; language and literacy; mathematics; science; social studies; and the arts.
 The arts aspect will be voluntary in Ohio; since this area is not covered in Ohio's new Early Learning and Development Standards.

-A preview of Ohio's New Kindergarten Readiness Assessment was provided at the 2013 Ohio Education Conference.
+Additionally, a preview of Ohio's New KRA was provided at the 2013 Ohio Education Conference.
 See also the Early Learning Challenge Collaborative website and the BUILD Initiative website for more information.